 So, homeowners may refinance when it does not make sense, and do not refinance when they should.

 Refinancing your mortgage means replacing your current mortgage with a new loan.
-With the refi, the balance of your current loan is paid using the balance of your new mortgage loan.
+With the refinance, the balance of your current loan is paid using the balance of your new mortgage loan.
 When the refi is done, the old loan no longer exists.
 It is replaced with an entirely new mortgage with new terms.

 There are many good reasons why homeowners want to do a mortgage refinance.
 A homeowner may want to exploit changes in the mortgage market, including a sudden drop in rates.
 A new loan can provide you with a much lower rate and payments, and may get rid of pesky private mortgage insurance or PMI.